Forbidding the subdivided claw as a subgraph or a minor: . numbers, pathwidth, and growth constants

+For a necklace, let $B_0, B_1, \dots, B_{r-1}$ be the beads in cyclic order, where $B_i$ again has primary vertices $v_{i-1}$ and $v_i$ (subscripts now interpreted modulo $r$).
+We put $v_0$ into every bag of the decomposition, but otherwise process the beads and spikes in a similar way to a strand, starting with spikes incident with $v_0$, then edges of $B_1$, then spikes incident with $v_1$, and so on, finishing with spikes incident to $v_{r-1}$, and finally edges of $B_0$.
+Since a necklace has no $K_4$ beads, all bags still have at most $4$ elements.

+In both cases we have a path decomposition where all bags have at most $4$ elements, so the pathwidth of of the graph is at most $3$. \end{proof}

+In the proof of the previous lemma, bags of size $4$ are required only to deal with $K_4$ beads at the end of a strand, or to allow us to close up a necklace.
+Thus, spiked strands with no $K_4$ beads have pathwidth at most $2$, and for every graph in $\B$ there is a set of at most two vertices (one secondary vertex in each $K_4$ bead for a spiked strand, or any primary vertex for a spiked necklace) whose deletion leaves a graph of pathwidth at most $2$.

-In the previous lemma, pathwidth $3$ is required for spiked strands with a $K_4$ bead, or for general spiked necklaces, but a spiked strand that does not have a $K_4$ bead will have pathwidth at most 2.
-Notice that the graphs in $\B$ have a smaller upper bound on pathwidth than the connected graphs obtained from graphs on at most $6$ vertices.
+The graphs in $\B$ have a smaller upper bound on pathwidth than the connected graphs obtained from graphs on at most $6$ vertices, which may have an arbitrarily large number of vertices, but have small radius and diameter.
 We wonder if this is a general phenomenon.

-\begin{question} If you forbid a tree $T$ on $n$ vertices as a minor, the sharp upper bound on pathwidth is $n-2$.
-Does a stronger upper bound on pathwidth apply to connected $T$-minor-free graphs not derived in some sense from graphs on at most $n-1$ vertices?
-More specifically, do connected $T$-minor-free graphs with sufficiently high diameter (or perhaps radius) have a stronger upper bound on pathwidth? \end{question}
+\begin{question} Suppose $T$ is a $k$-vertex tree that is not a path.
+Do connected $T$-minor-free graphs with sufficiently high radius (or perhaps diameter) have a significantly stronger upper bound on pathwidth than $k-2$?
+Can we obtain an even stronger bound by allowing deletion of a small number of vertices? \end{question}

+An answer to this question might help to resolve the following weakening of the \erdos.-\sos.
+Conjecture.

+\begin{conjecture} If $T$ is a $k$-vertex tree and $n \ge k \ge 2$, then the number of edges in an $n$-vertex $T$-minor-free graph is at most $(k-2)n/2$. \end{conjecture}